Lifeskills (NQ) @ SCQF Level 3

 Employment

-You'll be learning and developing skills through topics such as
+You will be learning and developing skills through topics such as

 Personal Finance